schnorea/scaling-explorer/README.md

   - Column: Compare datasets with same simulation count
 - **Performance Visualization**: Overlaid bar charts showing function performance ratios
 - **Real-time Statistics**: Detailed analysis panel with performance metrics

-### User Interface
-- **Resizable Panels**: Adjustable chart and data selection areas
-- **Scrollable Content**: Full access to all datasets regardless of window size
-- **Interactive Selection**: Checkboxes for dataset selection, radio buttons for baseline selection
+- **Chart Export**: Save charts as PNG, PDF, or SVG files
 - **Function Filtering**: Click chart bars to select/deselect specific functions

 ## Usage

 ### 1. Load Project Data

+**Automatic Loading** (Easiest):
-1. Launch the application
+- Simply launch the application
-2. Click "Load Project Data" button
+- If `energyplus_project.json` exists in the current directory, it will auto-load
+- All 42 datasets will be loaded automatically

+**Manual Loading**:
+- Use any of these methods:
+  - Click "📁 Load Project" in the toolbar
+  - Use menu: File → Load Project...
+  - Press Ctrl+O keyboard shortcut
-3. Select the `energyplus_project.json` file
+- Select the `energyplus_project.json` file
-4. Application will load all 42 simulation datasets
+- Application will load all referenced simulation datasets

 ### 2. Select Datasets for Analysis
 - Use checkboxes in the matrix to select datasets for comparison
 - Each cell shows: execution time, selection checkbox, baseline radio button
-- Use "Select Row" or "Select Column" for quick selections
+- Quick selection options:
+  - "→ Select Row" button: Select all datasets with same thread count
+  - "↓ Select Column" button: Select all datasets with same simulation count
+  - Menu: Analysis → Clear All Selections (or Ctrl+D)

 ### 3. Set Baseline for Comparison
-- Choose baseline mode: Single, Row, or Column
+- Choose baseline mode using toolbar radio buttons or Analysis menu:
+  - **Single**: Compare all to one specific dataset
+  - **Row**: Compare datasets within same thread count
+  - **Column**: Compare datasets within same simulation count
-- Select appropriate baseline using radio buttons
+- Select appropriate baseline using radio buttons in the matrix
-- Baseline determines what performance ratios are calculated against

 ### 4. Analyze Results
-- Click "Update Chart" to visualize selected datasets
+- Click "📊 Update Chart" (or press F5) to visualize selected datasets
 - View real-time statistics in the right panel
+- Toggle display options:
+  - Show/hide function labels on chart
-- Toggle function labels and statistics panel as needed
+  - Show/hide statistics panel
+- Export results: "💾 Export Chart" (or Ctrl+S) for PNG, PDF, or SVG

 ## Project File Structure